Your top 5 estate planning questions

-Here are the top 5 questions we've been asked recently about estate planning.
+Here are the top 5 questions we're often asked about estate planning.
 These answers were compiled by Fidelity's Advanced Planning Team, including Sander Bleustein, Mike Christy, Terri Lyders, and Lisa Pro.

-1. What happens if I give a gift now while the exemption is $11.7 million per person and then the exemption is reduced to something like $6 million later?
+1. What happens if I give a gift in 2023 when it’s $12.92 million per person and then the exemption is reduced to something like $7 million later?
 If I start gifting significant amounts while I'm alive, will this cause problems when the current limits sunset after 2025, or if they are changed sooner?

-Individuals can also give away money annually up to the current limit, which is $15,000 per recipient in 2021, to as many people as they would like before it impacts the lifetime limit.
+Individuals can also give away money annually up to the current limit, which is $17,000 in 2023 , to as many people as they would like before it impacts the lifetime limit.

 2. For estate taxes, does it matter what types of accounts I'm leaving to heirs?
 What if all my money is in a retirement account, like a 401(k), or it's all in a brokerage account or some other type of account?
 Do I need to start reorganizing how my money is held given the changes ahead?